qonceptual/QwikHttp/README.md

 ```

 #### Threading
-You can tell QwikHttp if you'd prefer your response handlers to occur on the main thread of the background thread.
+You can tell QwikHttp if you'd prefer your response handlers to occur on the main thread or the background thread.
 By default, all response handlers will be called on the Main Thread, however you can easily change this default or set it on a per request level.

 ```swift